Elm Park Quarry

 Unlike some of the larger quarries very little conversion work was ever carried out here, lights were only fitted in the main haulage ways and therefore it was unsuitable for use as storage for the drums of oil so it was transferred to No. 42 Group in March 1941.

-The quarry successfully trialled the storage of larger ammunition, it was perfect for this as it had a gently sloping adit entrance fitted with a modern electric winch which meant easy access for large heavy explosives.
+The quarry successfully trialed the storage of larger ammunition, it was perfect for this as it had a gently sloping adit entrance fitted with a modern electric winch which meant easy access for large heavy explosives.
 However as no extensive conversion work was ever carried it out it was deemed unsuitable for further military use and the site was taken out of action in June 1943.

 Elm Park was also one of the smaller quarries ear marked by the Ministry of Aircraft Production for intended storage space for aircraft engines produced at Spring Quarry but it was never put to use.